AzureAD/microsoft-authentication-library-for-js/FAQ.md

 ## If an account is returned by `getAllAccounts` does that mean the user has an active session on the server?

 No, the account APIs reflect local account state only.
 If you need to ensure the user has an active session on the server you should call `acquireTokenSilent` or `ssoSilent` and fallback to interaction if needed.

+### How can I switch between multiple logged in users?

+Deciding which account to use to acquire tokens is app dependent, however, `@azure/msal-browser` provides 2 convenient APIs to help you keep track of which account is currently "active" and should be used for token requests.
+Once you've determined which account you wish to use you can call the `setActiveAccount()` API to make sure MSAL uses this account for all subsequent requests.
+If you would like to switch to a different account, simply call `setActiveAccount()` again and pass it the new account you would like to use.
+If you need to know which account is currently "active" you can use the `getActiveAccount()` API.

+You can read more about the account APIs [here](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/docs/accounts.md)
+You can also find an example implementation of an account switcher using the `@azure/msal-react` wrapper in our [react-router-sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-react-samples/react-router-sample).

 # Configuration